eProsima/vulcanexus/docs/rst/tutorials/core/qos/persistency/persistency.rst

 The DDS `Durability QoS Policy
 <https://fast-dds.docs.eprosima.com/en/{FASTDDS_BRANCH}/fastdds/dds_layer/core/policy/standardQosPolicies.html#durabilityqospolicy>`_
-specify how much importance ROS 2 nodes give to the data been exchanged.
-The possible options are explained :ref:`here
+specifies how much importance ROS 2 nodes give to the exchanged data.
+The possible options are briefly explained :ref:`here <concepts_about_qos>`:
-<concepts_about_qos>` basically:

 * Durability

-  * *Volatile*: Old data values are considered worthless.
-Any new node will not received any previous data.
+  * *Volatile*: Old data values are ignored.
+Any new node will not receive any previous data.
   * *Transient local*: Old data values are important.
 Any new node will receive data generated before its creation.
-  * *Transient*: Data is so important it is backed up or persisted by a database file.
+  * *Transient*: Data is so important that it is backed up or persisted into a database file.
 This will guarantee that if a node crashes it can be reenacted and keep operating without data losses.

-Only the *Volatile* and *Transient Local* durability options are ROS 2 builtins.
-In order set up *Transient* nodes xml configuration files are required as explained in :ref:`this tutorial <tutorials_xml_profiles_intro>`.
+Only *Volatile* and *Transient Local* durability options are ROS 2 builtins.
+In order to set up *Transient* nodes, xml configuration files are required as explained in :ref:`the XML profiles tutorial <tutorials_xml_profiles_intro>`.
 This tutorial provides guidelines on how to set up persistent nodes.

 Prerequisites
 -------------

 Vulcanexus Humble should be installed (:ref:`follow the steps here <linux_binary_installation>`).
-For testing sake using a docker container is often a more convenient approach (:ref:`docker setup <docker_installation>`).
+For testing sake, using a docker container is often a more convenient approach (:ref:`docker setup <docker_installation>`).
-In order to test this feature a *Vulcanexus* lightweight docker image (as *core* or *micro*) is enough.
+In order to test this feature, a *Vulcanexus* lightweight docker image (as *core* or *micro*) is enough.
 The images are available for download on *Vulcanexus* `website <https://vulcanexus.org/download>`_.

 .. code-block:: bash

-    $ docker load -i .\ubuntu-vulcanexus-{DISTRO}-micro.tar
+    docker load -i .\ubuntu-vulcanexus-{DISTRO}-micro.tar

+    # Terminal 1
-    1$ docker run -ti --name persistence_testing ubuntu-vulcanexus:humble-micro
+    docker run -ti --name persistence_testing ubuntu-vulcanexus:humble-micro

+    # Terminal 2
-    2$ docker exec -ti persistence_testing /vulcanexus_entrypoint.sh /bin/bash
+    docker exec -ti persistence_testing /vulcanexus_entrypoint.sh /bin/bash

 This tutorial requires two terminals: one for the data writer (1) and the other for the reader (2).
-Note that for user convenience the the terminal (1) that launches the container has the overlay loaded in the *entrypoint* but any other terminal that connects to it (2) must explicitly load the overlay calling the ``vulcanexus_entripoint.sh`` script.
+Note that for user convenience, the the terminal that launches the container (1) has the overlay loaded in the *entrypoint* but any other terminal that connects to it (2) must explicitly load the overlay calling the ``vulcanexus_entripoint.sh`` script.

-The concepts introduced here are applied to any ROS 2 nodes and the tutorial will not use a specific package but rely on the ROS 2 cli :ref:`capabilities <ROS2Topics>`.
+The concepts introduced here are applied to any ROS 2 nodes and the tutorial will not use a specific package but rely on the ROS 2 :ref:`CLI capabilities <ROS2Topics>`.

 To create a publisher node from the ROS 2 command line that sends *TIMES* samples: